sp-hash/TeamBlackMiner/FAQ.md

 ## It is not working, why ?

 See [Install Windows](https://github.com/sp-hash/TeamBlackMiner/blob/main/INSTALL_WINDOWS.md) or [Install Linux](https://github.com/sp-hash/TeamBlackMiner/blob/main/INSTALL_LINUX.md).
-If it is still not working.
-Please submit an issue here at Github.
+If it is still not working please submit an issue here at Github.